The Alfee: History

 With their 50th single, "Taiyō ha Shizumanai", released in August 2002, The Alfee set a Japanese record for 35 consecutive top 10 singles on the Oricon Singles Chart.

 In March 2014, Sakurai, Sakazaki and Takamizawa were presented with honorary degrees from Meiji Gakuin University, their alma mater where they had formed The Alfee.
 In the 1970s, Takamizawa had dropped out of the school, while Sakurai and Sakazaki were expelled.
 At a December 2015 concert at the Nippon Budokan, The Alfee performed as an alterego band named The KanLeKeeZ.
 The idea was, with all three members having reached their 60s, they decided to pay tribute to group sounds bands of the 1960s.
 The KanLeKeeZ released the album G.S. meets The KanLeKeeZ on December 21, 2016.
 It won a Planning Award at the 59th Japan Record Awards in 2017.

 Due to providing the theme song to Kansai TV's broadcast of the Osaka International Women's Marathon for 31 consecutive years from 1987 until 2018, when the broadcaster announced they would no longer use themes, The Alfee were certified with the Guinness World Record for "Most theme songs sung by the same artist for the same international sports event broadcast on TV" in December 2018.

 With the release of "The 2nd Life -Daini no Sentaku-" in July 2021, The Alfee achieved 55 consecutive top 10 singles on the Oricon Singles Chart.
 This tied them with SMAP and AKB48 for second place, behind Arashi with 58.
 Celebrating their 50th anniversary, they performed at the Nippon Budokan on December 23 and 24, 2023.
 The former marked their 100th concert at the venue.
 The July 2024 double A-side "Ko.Da.Ma." / "Romance ga Maiorite Kita Yoru" was their 58 consecutive top 10 single, returning them to second place alongside Arashi, and behind AKB48 with 62.
 At the end of the year, The Alfee performed at the 75th NHK Kōhaku Uta Gassen.
 Taking place 41 years after their first Kōhaku Uta Gassen appearance, it marks the longest gap between appearances in the event's history.
+"Heart of Rainbow", released in July 2025, made them the male act with the most consecutive top 10 singles.